cancerberoSgx/accursed/README.md

  * `Autocomplete`
  * `OptionsProvider`
  * `Maximize` - wrapping an element with it will show a "maximize/restore" buttons floating at top-left
+ * editor component to easy render editor-component from slap editor project.
 # Apps

  * apps/emojis-search  : a unicode data table explorer.
 Test blessed performance by letting ht user interactively navigate/search, etc the FULL unicode charset .